jamesharr/dnscache/README.md

   but will queue a lookup to later populate the cache.
 * The cache will track DNS lookups and automatically refresh entries that have been used when the TTL expires, and expunge records that have not been used.

+Possible TODO:
+* Blocking Lookups - wait for an entry to exist in the cache.
+* Allow the use of a custom resolver.
+This should also help with testing
+* Add other DNS lookup types (if this experiment proves useful)
+* Some form of cache size limit w/ early expiration.
+IE limit to 2M entries, purge LRU.